Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Simulations

 From the lower-right subfigure of Figure \ref{fig:HT_comparison}, we can see that by using PB with our adaptive indirect estimator and the approximate pivot test statistic, the power improves further, and the second problem is solved, i.e., the power is higher when $\beta_1^*$ is larger.

-We also compare our method with Repro \citep{awan2024simulation} in the upper right subfigure of Figure \ref{fig:HT_comparison}, which guarantees the control of type I error in finite samples.
-Our method has better power than Repro without sacrificing the type I error control.
+We also compare our method with Repro \citep{awan2025simulation} in the upper right subfigure of Figure \ref{fig:HT_comparison}, which guarantees the control of type I error in finite samples.
+Our method has better power than Repro while maintaining type I error control.
+The reason that Repro has suboptimal performance is primarily due to two factors: 1) the Mahalanobis test statistic is likely sub-optimal and 2) repro results in a multivariate confidence set, which has simultaneous coverage, causing each confidence interval to have over-coverage.